Irenexzwen/BIOE183/Tutorial4_DE.md

 ```

 ## Replicates & experiments quality check
-After obtaining the mapped reads and reads counts for every gene, we can first check which of these four samples have very similar/different gene expression profiles.
+After obtaining reads counts for every gene, we can first check which of these four samples have similar/different gene expression profiles.
 To compare gene expression across samples, the first step is always normalization.
 The following codes compute TPM values from raw counts:
 ```R
 # First, add the folder where you store the downloaded raw counts to the paths that R searches for
 setwd("/path/to/your/data/")